Skip to main content

 CUA uses a system that is highly proficient at predicting and identifying fraud.
 There are safeguards in place, including looking at suspicious activity based on your historical spending behavior.
 We hope not, but you may have experienced a declined transaction due to a specific purchase.
 For example, suppose you purchase a new device online, such as a phone or iPad.
 In that case, the system looks at that transaction and compares it to your previous transactions, along with other factors.
 If it looks suspicious, it will decline the transaction, and the merchant will notify you.
 If this happens, contact CUA 24/7 at 866.820.5887, answer a few questions about recent transactions, and let our card processor know that you made the transaction.
 You will have to remake the transaction, but the system will allow it to be processed.
 It takes both your financial institution and you to protect your card from fraud and to identify an unauthorized transaction quickly.
 Here are some tips on what you can do to protect yourself from credit card fraud.

 • Never write your personal identification number (PIN) on your card.
-If you must write it down, disguise it as an address or phone number and with a fictious name in a safe place away from your card.
+If you must write it down, disguise it as an address or phone number and with a fictitious name in a safe place away from your card.

 • Lost or stolen credit card?